AlexiaSprecace99/brain-tumor-object-dectection/README.md

 # brain-tumor-object-dectection
-Detection of brain tumor and bounding box of RM images
+Detection of brain tumor and bounding box of MRI images

 # Requirements
 The notebooks are made to work on Google colab